 Causes of Apert Syndrome

-If your child has been born with Apert syndrome and there is no family history of the syndrome, you need to know that there was nothing that the mother did during the pregnancy to have caused this condition.
+If your child has been born with Apert syndrome most often there is no family history of the syndrome.
+It is important for you to know that there was nothing that the mother did during the pregnancy to have caused this condition.
 Often parents feel guilty when their children are born with defects that do not have a history of running in the family.
 But the vast majority of Apert syndrome cases occur sporadically, which are believed to be the result of a new genetic mutation.
 Studies have shown this mutation shows up higher in situations where the father is older, but it can occur in children with parents of any age.

-It is natural to wonder if you will have another child with Apert syndrome.
+If you have had one child with Apert Syndrome, it is natural to wonder if you will have another child with the same condition.
 If Apert syndrome is inherited, there is a 50 percent chance your next child may have the condition as well.
 If the syndrome has resulted from a genetic mutation, the chances your next child will have the condition is minimal.
 We offer prenatal diagnostic testing to determine if your child is carrying the gene.

 A common question parents ask is if their child is at risk for passing the syndrome on to their children.
 Your child has a 50 percent chance that each of their children will have Apert syndrome.